rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-Most async data loading is done the same way: show a loading indicator while the data is loading, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.
+Most async data loading is done the same way: show a loading indicator while the data is being retrieved, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.

 The `NgxDataLoaderComponent` makes this easy.
-You only need to provide a `getDataFn` that returns a `Promise` or `Observable` with the data, and the `data`, `skeleton` and `error` templates.
+You only need to provide a `getDataFn` that returns a `Promise` or `Observable` of the data, and the `data`, `skeleton` and `error` templates.
 The component will handle all of the logic for you.

-Features:
+## Features

 - Bring your own template for each loading state
-- Automatic template switching based on the loading state
+- Automatic template switching
-- Configure auto retry and timeout
+- Configurable auto retry
 - Easy manual retry/reload
-- Cancel ongoing requests on component destroy or on reload
+- Automatic cancellation of ongoing http requests on reload/destroy

 ## Demo